-Between elections, you can check to see if you are on the List or whether your information is accurate by contacting Elections Nova Scotia at 902-424-8584 or 1-800-565-1504; TTY 902-424-7475 or 1-866-774-7074.
+Between elections, you can check to see if you are on registered or whether your information is accurate by contacting Elections Nova Scotia at 1-800-565-1504 or TTY 1-866-774-7074.
 You will be asked to provide personal information, such as your date of birth, in order for Elections Nova Scotia to determine whether you are the elector wishing to check his/her information.
 For privacy reasons you can only check your own information.

-During an election, you can see if you are on the List or whether your information is accurate by contacting your local Returning Officer.
-You will be asked to provide personal information, such as your date of birth, in order for the Returning Officer to determine whether you are the elector wishing to check his/her information.
-Elections Nova Scotia also has a line for those who are deaf or hard of hearing TTY 902-424-7475 or 1-866-774-7074.
+During an election, you can see if you are registered or whether your information is accurate by contacting your local returning office.
+You will be asked to provide personal information, such as your date of birth, to determine whether you are the elector wishing to check his/her information.
+Elections Nova Scotia also has a line for those who are deaf or hard of hearing TTY 1-866-774-7074.

 Most people vote in the electoral district in which they live.
 Students who live away from home while at university or college, may vote where they usually live when not at school or in the electoral district in which they live while at school, whichever they declare to be their residence.
-They may vote at a returning office, at an advance poll, at a campus poll or on election day.
-If you have any questions, don't hesitate to contact Elections Nova Scotia or your local Returning Office.
+They may vote at a returning office, at an advance poll or on election day.
+If you have any questions, don't hesitate to contact Elections Nova Scotia or your local returning office.

-If your name isn't on the Voters' List you are still eligible to vote.
-Simply come to the poll on election day with I.D. that displays your name, and address (a driver's license works well).
+If your name isn't on the voters' list you are still eligible to vote.
+Simply come to the poll or returning office on election day, or any early voting opportunity, with ID that displays your name, and address.
 Acceptable identification includes an original piece of ID showing the voter's name and physical address (rather than a post office box number).
 (See list of acceptable identification).